-If you are a beneficial owner, you have the right to direct the organization holding your shares on how to vote the shares held in your account.
-If you wish to vote in person at the annual meeting, you must obtain a valid proxy from the organization holding the shares giving you the right to vote at the annual meeting.
 If you hold your shares in a brokerage account and do not give voting instructions to your broker on proposals that are considered "non-routine," your broker cannot vote them for you and your shares will be treated as broker non-votes.
-At the annual meeting, Proposal Three (Ratification of the Appointment of Independent Registered Public Accounting Firm) involves matters that we believe will be considered "routine," while Proposal One (Election of Directors) and Proposal Two (Advisory (Non-Binding) Vote to Approve Our Executive Compensation) involve matters that we believe will be considered "non-routine."
+At the annual meeting, Proposal Four (Ratification of the Appointment of Independent Registered Public Accounting Firm) involves matters that we believe will be considered "routine," while Proposal One (Election of Directors), Proposal Two (Advisory (Non-Binding) Vote to Approve Our Executive Compensation) and Proposal Three (Advisory (Non-Binding) Vote on Frequency of Future Advisory Votes on Executive Compensation) involve matters that we believe will be considered "non-routine."
 Therefore, it is important that you provide voting instructions for all proposals.

 What if I don't vote for some of the items listed in this proxy statement?
 If you are a stockholder of record and return your signed proxy card, or vote via the Internet or by telephone, the proxy holders will vote your shares, with respect to the items without specific voting instructions, according to the recommendations of the Board.
-The Board has designated Heng W. Chen and Lisa L. Kim, and each of them individually, with power of substitution, as proxy holders.
+The Board has designated Pin Tai and Heng W. Chen, and each of them individually, with power of substitution, as proxy holders.

 May I change my vote?
 Yes.
-If you are a stockholder of record, you may revoke your proxy at any time before it is exercised by filing a written notice of revocation with our Secretary, by delivering to our Secretary a later signed and dated proxy card, or by a later dated vote via the Internet or by telephone.
-The deadline to vote via the Internet or by telephone is 11:59 p.m., Eastern Time, on May 12, 2019.
-You may also revoke your proxy if you are present at the annual meeting and vote in person.
-Attendance at the annual meeting will not cause any previously granted proxy to be revoked unless you specifically make that request.
-Unless you decide to attend the annual meeting and vote in person, we recommend that you change or revoke your prior instructions in the same manner as you originally gave them and provide enough time for the new voting instructions to reach us before the annual meeting begins.
-Once the annual meeting begins, you may only change or revoke your proxy in person.
+If you are a stockholder of record, you may revoke your proxy at any time before it is exercised by filing a written notice of revocation with our Assistant Secretary, by delivering to our Assistant Secretary a later signed and dated proxy card, or by a later dated vote via the Internet or by telephone.
+The deadline to vote via the Internet or by telephone is 11:59 p.m., Eastern Time, on May 17, 2020.
+You may also revoke your proxy if you attend the annual meeting and vote online during the annual meeting by following the website instructions.
+Unless you decide to attend the annual meeting and vote online at the annual meeting, we recommend that you change or revoke your prior instructions in the same manner as you originally gave them and provide enough time for the new voting instructions to reach us before the annual meeting begins.
+Once the annual meeting begins, you may only change or revoke your proxy by voting online at the annual meeting by following the instructions available on the meeting website.

-How are the shares held by the Cathay Bank Employee Stock Ownership Trust (the "ESOPT") voted?
+How are the shares held by the Cathay Bank Employee Stock Ownership Plan Trust (the "ESOPT") voted?
 Each participant of the Cathay Bank Employee Stock Ownership Plan has the power to direct the vote of the shares allocated to his or her account by providing voting instructions.
 Charles Schwab Bank, as Trustee of the ESOPT, will vote the shares allocated to a participant's account as directed by the participant.
-If no direction is received by 11:59 p.m., Eastern Time, on May 8, 2019, with respect to any shares held by the ESOPT, the Trustee will vote such shares in the same proportion as the shares voted by the Trustee on any matter as to which it has received timely directions.
+If no direction is received by 11:59 p.m., Eastern Time, on May 13, 2020, with respect to any shares held by the ESOPT, the Trustee will vote such shares in the same proportion as the shares voted by the Trustee on any matter as to which it has received timely directions.